LectronPusher/zmk/README.md

 The common keys are mostly modifiers like Ctrl/Shift or extremely common keys like Space, Backspace, Return, Tab, Esc, etc. Also single quote.
 Don't worry about it.
 The bottom leftmost and bottom rightmost keys are the layer shifting keys.
 Layer 0 is default, holding the left key is layer 1, holding the right is layer 2, and holding both is layer 3.

 1. Layer 0 is a basic QWERTY
-2. Layer 1 has arrows and PgUp/PgDn; Home/End on the left hand and a numpad arrangement with some other symbols on the left hand.
-The numbers use their normal shift symbols instead of the numpad symbols for easier access
+2. Layer 1 has arrows and PgUp/PgDn; Home/End on the left hand and a numpad arrangement with some other symbols on the right hand.
+The numbers use their normal shift symbols instead of the numpad symbols for easier access to those
 3. Layer 2 has braces and parens on the left hand and currently nothing on the right, although I might move the F keys there
-4. Layer 3 has bluetooth controls on the left hand, and the F keys on the right
+4. Layer 3 has bluetooth controls on the left hand and the F keys on the right

 #### Guide to update the keymap